Bianneider Tamayo

-Bianneider Nauj Tamayo Escalona (born 13 January 2005) is a Venezuelan professional footballer who plays as a defender for Chilean club Unión Española on loan from Universidad de Chile.
+Bianneider Nauj Tamayo Escalona (born 13 January 2005) is a Venezuelan professional footballer who plays as a defender for Chilean club Universidad de Chile.

 Club career

 Born in Los Rastrojos town, Cabudare, Venezuela, Tamayo joined the Caracas under-15 team in 2020.
 After winning the national under-20 championship in 2021 and 2022 and taking part in the U20 Copa Libertadores in 2022 and 2023, he made his professional debut in the 1–1 away draw against Portuguesa on 2 September 2023.

 In September 2024, Tamayo moved abroad and signed with Universidad de Chile.
 He made his debut with them in the 1–3 away win against Magallanes on 5 April 2025 for the Copa Chile.
 In July 2025, he was loaned out to Unión Española until the end of the year.
 In October 2025, he was selected by the CIES Football Observatory as the third South American U21 player with the most ball recoveries per 90 minutes.